KGrzeg/space-smasher-9001/README.md

 You need the [NodeJS](https://nodejs.org/en/) installed.

-The game's server do not serve game client's files.
-They are separately apps.
-The server is responsible for authentication and storing records.
+~~The game's server do not serve game client's files.
+They are separately apps.~~ The server is responsible for authentication and storing records.
 Data is stored as plain JSON files in `server/storage` directory.
 You do not have to setup any external database :)

 The game *should* work without server, with some limitations.
-Game works fine on desktop
+Space Smasher works fine on desktop, and not on mobile at all.

-Steering: `WSAD + Mouse`
+Keys: `WSAD + Mouse`

 ## Setup and run server
 ```sh